tektoncd/pipeline/docs/trusted-resources.md

 ```

-#### Config key at configmap (will be deprecated)
+#### Config key at configmap (Deprecated)

+**Note:** key configuration in configmap is deprecated, the issue [#5852](https://github.com/tektoncd/pipeline/issues/5852) will track the deprecation.
+Please use [VerificationPolicy](#config-key-at-verificationpolicy) instead.

 Multiple keys reference should be separated by comma.
 If the resource can pass any key in the list, it will pass the verification.

-**Note:** key configuration in configmap will be deprecated, the issue [#5852](https://github.com/tektoncd/pipeline/issues/5852) will track the deprecation.

 We currently hardcode SHA256 as hashfunc for loading public keys as verifiers.